Juris Doctor Application Requirements

 3. Official Transcripts

-Submit official, degree-conferred transcripts from all institutions attended prior to matriculation.
+Submit official, degree-conferred transcripts from all institutions attended to LSAC.
+If admitted, submit a second set, inclusive of a degree-conferred transcript, to Regent Law School prior to matriculation.

 4. LSAT Scores

 All applicants must take the Law School Admission Test (LSAT) and subscribe to the Credential Assembly Service (CAS).
-The LSAT is offered four times annually: June, October, December and February.
-Generally, applicants are advised to schedule the LSAT at least six-nine months prior to their anticipated August enrollment in law school.
+The LSAT is offered four times annually: June, October, December, and February.
+Generally, applicants are advised to schedule the LSAT several months prior to their anticipated enrollment in law school.

 5. Letters of Recommendation